 Here are a few of my favorite uses for Flipgrid in music classes:

-- Skills assessment – Have students record videos demonstrating specific skills.
+- Skills assessment – Have students record videos showing specific skills.
 With the new whiteboard features, students can even show music theory and analysis skills in their videos!

 - How-to videos – Students create videos teaching specific skills, demonstrating their understanding.
-The new shorts camera now makes it easier than ever to record and re-arrange clips for this type of video.
+The Flipgrid camera makes it easy to record and rearrange clips for this type of video.

 - Reflection and goal setting – Have students record videos reflecting on a recent performance or activity or set goals for themselves and the class.

-- Connect your class – Flipgrid makes it easy (and safe) to connect classes.
+- Connect your class – Flipgrid makes it safe to connect classes by video.
 Connect with a teacher whose class is learning similar music and can share progress, or a class who can help virtually “teach” the other.
 Students learning from and with their peers is incredibly valuable.